Themindscupltor/ProyectoUnidad5MarcoG/README.md

-# exploring the phylogenetic relationships in *Abies* genus
+# Exploring the phylogenetic relationships in *Abies* genus using GBS data.